Quantum computational chemistry: Quantum computational chemistry algorithms

 where $T = \sum_i T_i$, and

-and $occ$ are occupied orbitals in the Hartree--Fock state, and $virt$ are orbitals that are initially unoccupied in the Hartree--Fock state.
-The UCC method is intractable on classical computers, as the operator product $\big{(}e^{T^\dag - T} H e^{T - T^\dag} \big{)}$ requires an infinite expansion of the exponential terms to converge~\cite{romero2017strategies}.
-However, the UCC operator is unitary, as $T - T^\dag$ is anti-Hermitian.
-Therefore it can be decomposed into a gate sequence and implemented on a quantum computer.
+and $occ$ are occupied orbitals in the reference state, and $virt$ are orbitals that are initially unoccupied in the reference state.
+The UCC method is intractable on classical computers, but can be efficiently implemented on a quantum computer.
+It was originally proposed for quantum computational chemistry by \textcite{yung2014transistor} and \textcite{peruzzo2014variational}.
+A comprehensive review of the UCC method for quantum computational chemistry is given by \textcite{romero2017strategies}.

-The UCC method retains all of the advantages of the CC method, with the added benefits of being fully variational, and able to converge when used with multi-reference ground states~\cite{romero2017strategies}.
-Multi-reference states such as MCSCF states can be prepared on a quantum computer, and provide better trial states for systems displaying strong static correlation, or molecular excited states~\cite{wang2008spectrum}.
-As with the CC method, the UCC ansatz is typically truncated at a given excitation level -- usually single and double excitations (known as UCCSD).
+The UCC method retains all of the advantages of the CC method, with the added benefits of being fully variational, and able to converge when used with multi-reference initial states.
+The UCC ansatz is typically truncated at a given excitation level -- usually single and double excitations (known as UCCSD).
+We show a canonical implementation of the UCCSD ansatz in Sec.~\ref{Subsec:H2Illustrate}.
+The canonical UCCSD implementation requires $\mathcal{O}(M^3 N^2)$ gates when using the Jordan-Wigner mapping (where $M$ is the number of spin-orbitals, and $N$ is the number of electrons)~\cite{romero2017strategies}.
+This has been improved to $\mathcal{O}(M^3 N)$ gates, with a depth of $\mathcal{O}(M^2 N)$ using swap networks~\cite{ogorman2019swapnetworks}, or $\mathcal{O}(M^3) - \mathcal{O}(M^4)$ gates using a low-rank decomposition of the UCCSD tensor~\cite{motta2018low}.

-In order to implement the UCC operator on a quantum computer, it must be converted into single and two qubit unitary gates.
-This is done by first applying Trotterization to Eq.~(\ref{UCC}), and then mapping the exponentiated creation and annihilation operators into Pauli operators using a suitable encoding (as discussed in Sec.~\ref{Subsec:2ndencoding}).
-As a result, the UCC ansatz requires longer gate sequences than hardware-efficient ansatze.
-This places greater demands on coherence times and gate fidelities.
-The formal gate scaling of the UCC ansatz is approximately $O(M^3 N^2)$ (where $M$ is the number of spin-orbitals, and $N$ is the number of electrons) when using the Jordan-Wigner mapping~\cite{romero2017strategies}.
-This assumes that a single Trotter step can be used, which appears to yield accurate results~\cite{romero2017strategies,ParticleHole}.
-The number of parameters required scales formally as $O(M^2 N^2)$.
-Even for simple molecules, this can quickly approach thousands of free parameters, making classical optimisation difficult.
+These gate counts assume that a single Trotter step can be used to implement the UCC operator, which has previously been shown to yield accurate results~\cite{romero2017strategies,ParticleHole}.
+However, this approach has been questioned by \textcite{grimsley2019trotterizeduccsd} who found that depending on how the operators in the Trotterized UCCSD ansatz are ordered, the optimised energies of systems displaying significant electron correlation can vary by amounts larger than chemical accuracy.
+As a result, determining a suitable (or even optimal) ordering of the operators in the UCCSD ansatz may be an interesting and important area of future research.